dantenetwork/Pitch-Deck/Road Map.md

 * Advanced items of SQoS, including challenges confirm, exception rollback, Send/receive isolation, etc.
 * Routers scheduling algorithm on-chain.
 #### Ecosystem fit:
-* Public chains:  Add Polkadot.
+* Public chains: Polkadot, Flow.
 #### Popular Application fit:
 * A SWAP Demo, with which users can exchange Assets(FT/NFT) on Avalanche with some other chains.
 #### SDK: